-In fact, questions about 2 Peter appear very early in church history, Eusebius said that “Peter has left behind one acknowledged epistle, and perhaps a second; for it is questioned” (Hist.
+In fact, questions about 2 Peter appear very early in church history, Eusebius said “Peter has left behind one acknowledged epistle, and perhaps a second; for it is questioned” (Hist.
 Eccl.
 6.25.11).
 Despite this reservation, Eusebius reports that the church did in fact accept 2 Peter as an authentic letter and therefore included it in the canon.

 Theology, on the other hand, is a more serious problem for the traditional view.
 As Käsemann, observed, the Cross is not a particularly prominent theme in the letter, although 1 Peter mentions the crucifixion and resurrection several times.
-This is a serious charge, but I think Kruger is correct to point out that the purpose of the letter is not soteriology, but dealing with a threat from false teachers.
+This is a serious charge, but I think Kruger is correct to point out the purpose of the letter is not soteriology, but dealing with a threat from false teachers.
 The problem with these particular teachers is not the Cross, but ethical and moral concerns.

 Michael J. Kruger, “The Authenticity Of 2 Peter,” JETS 42 (1999): 645-71.

 Ernst Käsemann, Essays on New Testament Themes (London: SCM, 1971) 183-184.